Lucid dream: Western

-20th century

-In 1913, Dutch psychiatrist and writer Frederik (Willem) van Eeden (1860–1932) coined the term 'lucid dream' in an article entitled "A Study of Dreams".
+In 1913, Dutch psychiatrist and writer Frederik (Willem) van Eeden (1860–1932) coined the term "lucid dream" in an article entitled "A Study of Dreams".

 Some have suggested that the term is a misnomer because Van Eeden was referring to a phenomenon more specific than a lucid dream.
 Van Eeden intended the term lucid to denote "having insight", as in the phrase a lucid interval applied to someone in temporary remission from a psychosis, rather than as a reference to the perceptual quality of the experience, which may or may not be clear and vivid.

-Neural mechanism
+Skill mastery

+Clinical psychologist, Kristen LaMarca outlined four stages towards mastering the skill of using lucid dreaming:

+Progression along the skill levels is akin to a maturity in the development of the practitioner's discipline, methodology and application.

+Cognitive science

 In 1968, Celia Green analyzed the main characteristics of such dreams, reviewing previously published literature on the subject and incorporating new data from participants of her own.
 She concluded that lucid dreams were a category of experience quite distinct from ordinary dreams and said they were associated with rapid eye movement sleep (REM sleep).
-Green was also the first to link lucid dreams to the phenomenon of false awakenings.
+Green was also the first to link lucid dreams to the phenomenon of false awakenings, which has since been corroborated by more recent studies.

+In 1973, the National Institute of Mental Health reported that researchers at the University of California, San Francisco, were able to train sleeping subjects to recognize they were in REM dreaming and indicate this by pressing micro switches on their thumbs.
+Using tones and mild shocks as cues, the experiments showed that the subjects were able to signal knowledge of their various sleep stages, including dreaming.